 - Liu W, Zhai Y, Heng X, Che FY, Chen W, Sun D and Zhai G: Oral bioavailability of curcumin: problems and advancements.
 Journal of Drug Targeting 2016; 24(8): 694-702.

 - Liu Y, Cai Y, Jiang X, Wu J and Le X: Molecular interactions, characterization and antimicrobial activity of curcumin-chitosan blend films.
 Food Hydrocolloids 2016; 52: 564-572.

-- No DS, Algburi A, Huynh P, Moret A, Ringard M, Comito N, Drider D, Takhistov P and Chikindas ML: Antimicrobial efficacy of curcumin nanoparticles against Listeria monocytogenes is mediated by surface charge.
-Journal of Food Safety 2017.
+- No DS, Algburi A, Huynh P, Moret A, Ringard M, Comito N, Drider D, Takhistov P and Chikindas ML: Anti-microbial efficacy of curcumin nanoparticles against Listeria monocytogenes is mediated by surface charge.
+Journal of Food Safety 2017; 37(4):

-- Koosirirat C, Linpisarn S, Changsom D, Chawansuntati K and Wipasa J: Investigation of the anti-inflammatory effect of Curcuma longa in Helicobacter pylori-infected patients.
+- Koosirirat C, Linpisarn S, Changsom D, Chawansuntati K and Wipasa J: Investigation of the anti-inflammatory effect of C. longa in H. pylori-infected patients.
 International Immunopharmacology 2010; 10(7): 815-818.